 Facts about Pennsylvania public schools

-While research demonstrates success, it is always important to understand exactly what each test is designed to measure and how the information gathered can be used as part of a total picture.
-Knowledge of what each test strives to measure and how the results are intended to be used allows everyone to make honest interpretations of both results and implications.
-This report provides information on accomplishments of note and shares research information necessary to fully understand the results and their meaning.
+While quality research on these topics and test results demonstrate success, it is always important to understand exactly what each test is designed to measure and how the information gathered can be used as part of a total picture.
+Knowledge of what each test strives to measure and how the results are intended to be used allows honest and appropriate interpretations of both results and implications.

-Many Pennsylvanians may not realize what a good return they get on their investment in public schools.
-The facts and figures below prove that public schools are a wise investment for taxpayers.
+Many Pennsylvanians may not realize the return they get on their investment in public schools.
+These facts and figures demonstrate that public schools are a wise investment for Pennsylvania taxpayers.

 National Assessment of Educational Progress (NAEP) indicators of success